FRACerqueira/PromptPlus/docs/index.md

 ## What's new in V4.0.5

 - Added new global propety 'ExtraExceptionInfo' to write extra console exception info
-- Added new global propety 'DisableChangeTooltip' to disable change initial ShowTooltip
+- Added new global propety 'DisableToggleTooltip' to disable toggle Tooltip
 - Added new global propety 'ShowOnlyExistingPagination' to disable Page information when pagination not exists
-- Added new Method DisableChangeTooltip(bool value) to overwrite default DisableChangeTooltip in control
+- Added new Method DisableToggleTooltip(bool value) to overwrite default DisableToggleTooltip in control
 - Added new Method ShowOnlyExistingPagination(bool value) to overwrite default Overwrite default Show pagination only if exists in control
 - Added new item to Enum FilterMode : 'Disabled'.
 This item disable filter feature in coletions
 - Improved to not show text prompt when text value is null or empty